ams-bjones/controlled_assessment-1/Pseudo code, design and assessment.md

 ###ISBN

-a) The number entered must be correct length
+1. The number entered must be correct length
-b) Only contains the digits 0 to 9
+1. Only contains the digits 0 to 9

 ###Pseudo code